 So here’s a (trivial and sub-optimal) piece of code to check current number of rows per block in a simple heap table (assuming the tablespace consists of a single file):

-select ct, count(*) from ( select dbms_rowid.rowid_block_number(rowid), count(*) ct from t1 group by dbms_rowid.rowid_block_number(rowid) ) group by ct order by ct ;
+select ct rows_per_block, count(*) blocks from ( select dbms_rowid.rowid_block_number(rowid), count(*) ct from t1 group by dbms_rowid.rowid_block_number(rowid) ) group by ct order by ct ;

-Every time you moved the table, 126.96.36.199 (and earlier) used the actual stored value of the Hakan Factor to rebuild the table; but if you regenerated the Hakan Factor the stored value was one less than the actual row count.
+Every time you moved the table Oracle 184.108.40.206 (and earlier versions) would use the actual stored value of the Hakan Factor to rebuild the table; but if you regenerated the Hakan Factor the stored value was one less than the actual row count.
 So if you kept repeating the process the number of rows per block would decrease by one each time and the table would get bigger and bigger.